 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

-Wake up in Barcelona.
-Disembark and head to the airport for your flight home, or remain in Barcelona for an added stay.
+Wake up in Barcelona, and have breakfast on board.
+Disembark your ship and transfer to the airport for your return flight, or remain in Barcelona for an added stay.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.